RightFax offers the security and trustworthiness of fax with the scale and efficiency that modern workflows need.

 When properly implemented, it can streamline fax workflows while cutting costs and enhancing security.

-It’s also more scalable and has greater telecom flexibility than analog faxing (or even most other fax servers).
+It’s also more scalable and has greater telecom flexibility than faxing over now-deprecated analog lines, or even most other fax servers.

 That might come as a bit of a surprise.
 After all, experts have predicted the demise of fax since the internet came about—and even before.
 But when a method of communication has this degree of ubiquity, familiarity, and legal validity, it develops tremendous staying power.